dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 The URL above brings us to a directory full of PEM keys… which one is the right one?

-Since there are only 200 keys, let’s download them all:
+Since there are only 200 keys, let's download them all:

 ```shell
 ❯ curl -s https://wannacry-keys-***REDACTED***/|grep pem|wc -l